 - Failed a Spot Check: When Ruby first sees Steven, she freaks out about being seen and tries to get rid of him.
 It takes her a moment to realize Steven is out of his cell.

 - Force-Field Door: The cells on Peridot's ship use forcefields which destabilize the physical forms of Gems.
 What they fail to realize is that Steven's organic, so he can just walk right through and even let others out by blocking the energy with his body.
-Though the longer Steven holds out against it, the more it progresses against his body, he never needs to do so long enough for it to matter.
+Though the longer Steven holds out against it, the more it progresses through his body, he never needs to do so long enough for it to matter.

 - When Steven remembers Garnet's gems falling to the ground, they are bright red and blue, instead of Garnet's deep red.